-Following extensive public engagement and with the support of the Boise City Council, the Ridge to Rivers partnership will test several new management strategies on trails in the Boise Foothills.
-The pilot program is expected to take place from April 28 to November 1 of 2021 and is based on industry best practices and feedback from local trail users.
+Following extensive public engagement and with the support of the Boise City Council, the Ridge to Rivers partnership is testing several new management strategies on trails in the Boise Foothills.
+The pilot program begins April 28 and runs through November 1, 2021 and is based on industry best practices and feedback from local trail users.

 The City of Boise leads the Ridge to Rivers partnership that also includes Ada County, the Bureau of Land Management Four Rivers Field Office, the Boise National Forest and the Idaho Department of Fish and Game.
 Trails throughout the Boise Foothills often cross land managed by a combination of these agencies.

 With more than one million visits and counting on the trails each year, we are committed to being stewards of Boise’s unique trail system.
 As you can imagine, Ridge to Rivers users have wide ranging opinions on how the system should be managed, and we are doing our best to make sure the trails are enjoyable for everyone no matter their age, background, or abilities.
 The year 2020 was the busiest year on our trail system to date.
 It takes understanding, compromise, and kindness to create an atmosphere that is welcoming to so many different people.

 2021 pilot management strategies will be implemented on the following trails with a focus on directional and separation of use opportunities: